 \section{Related Work}

-\textbf{Video-Language Models.} Recent efforts have started to focus on building a multimodal foundation model that understands not just vision and language, but captures the extra complexities of video and language.
-These approaches are typically pre-trained in a manner inspired by CLIP~\cite{radford2021learning} and ALIGN~\cite{jia2021scaling}, using sets of video and text pairs with varying levels of noise~\cite{miech2019howto100m,bain2022frozen,zhang2023visionlanguage}, where the text is some form of video description, caption or summary.
+\textbf{Video-Language Models.} Video-language models build on image-based vision-language models.
+These approaches are typically pre-trained in a manner inspired by CLIP~\cite{radford2021learning} and ALIGN~\cite{jia2021scaling}, using sets of video and text pairs with varying levels of noise~\cite{miech2019howto100m,bain2022frozen,zhang2023visionlanguage}.
 These models are typically pretrained on some task or set of tasks, and then used on downstream tasks either in a zero-shot manner or after finetuning.
 Early approaches use pre-computed features to represent videos~\cite{zhang2018s3d}.
 Typical models learn a shared embedding space between the videos and text~\cite{xu2021videoclip,alayrac2020selfsupervised,gabeur2020multimodal,ging2020coot,miech2019howto100m,miech2020endtoend,huang2021multilingual}.
 Others process concatenated video and text inputs with cross-modal encoders~\cite{sun2019videobert,li2019unicodervl,su2020vlbert,chen2020uniter,du2023video,zhu2020actbert,xu2021vlm}.
 Some even use still images or average frame embeddings and achieve quite strong performance~\cite{buch2022revisiting,lei2022revealing,bain2022cliphitchhikers}.
 However, as computational resources have scaled, so have the methods, and many current approaches learn to compute features from raw video~\cite{bain2022frozen,Wang2022InternVideoGV,Chen2023COSACS,li2023unmasked}.
 Along with this trend models are branching out from contrastive learning to incorporate other learning tasks as well, even generative objectives including captioning~\cite{Wang2022InternVideoGV,Chen2023COSACS,xu2023mplug2,chen2023vast,he2023vlab,chen2023valor,yan2023videococa,kuo2023mammut}.
-In this paper we focus on the video retrieval task, and show results using VideoCLIP~\cite{xu2021videoclip}, Frozen~\cite{bain2022frozen}, COSA~\cite{Chen2023COSACS}, and InternVideo~\cite{Wang2022InternVideoGV} as a representative set of video-lanuage models.
+In this paper we focus on the video retrieval task, and show results using VideoCLIP~\cite{xu2021videoclip}, Frozen~\cite{bain2022frozen}, COSA~\cite{Chen2023COSACS}, and InternVideo~\cite{Wang2022InternVideoGV} as a representative set of models.